-historic cities, picturesque, highland colonial towns, and wild, untouched beaches
+historic cities, the coffee-growing region and wild, untouched beaches

-This 14 day itinerary explores Colombia’s colonial highland towns and ends on the beautiful beaches of the Caribbean coast.
+This 14 day itinerary explores Colombia’s historic cities, the coffee-growing region and ends on the beautiful beaches of the Caribbean coast.

 To enquire about this itinerary, or one like it, please email us or click the Enquire button.